-3. Transportation Goals, Objectives, and Policies
+4. Transportation Goals, Objectives, and Policies

 - 1. Provide and improve transportation access to people of all ages and abilities to ensure lifelong mobility and accessibility. - 2.
 Fund the maintenance and expansion of the transportation system. - 3.
-Enhance the regional economy by supporting airports, freight rail, and intermodal freight opportunities.
+Enhance the Regional economy by supporting airports, freight rail, and intermodal freight opportunities.

-- 1. Assess and improve the infrastructure, feasibility, and safety of a regional multimodal transportation system that includes alternatives to driving such as carpooling, public transit, walking, cycling, and ride sharing (Uber, Lyft, etc.). - 2.
-Continue maintaining, upgrading, and modernizing existing streets, bridges, rail, freight, and air infrastructure to ensure safety and reliability while exploring alternative funding sources for transportation.
+- 1. Assess and improve the infrastructure, feasibility, and safety of a Regional multimodal transportation system that includes alternatives to driving such as carpooling, public transit, walking, cycling, and ride sharing (Uber, Lyft, etc.). - 2.
+Continue maintaining, upgrading, and modernizing existing streets, bridges, rail, freight, and air infrastructure to ensure safety and reliability while exploring alternative funding sources for transportation. - 3.
+Support infrastructure that accommodates emerging electric vehicles (EVs) as described in the Wisconsin Electric Vehicle Infrastructure (WEVI) program.

 - 1. Create more bicycle and pedestrian routes and connections between destinations. - 2.
 Enhance the safety and user-friendliness of bicycle and pedestrian infrastructure. - 3.
 Support bike share programs, bicycle parking, and programs that improve bicycle access for low-income households. - 4.
 Support opportunities for improved education and enforcement regarding traffic and parking laws for motorists, bicyclists, and pedestrians.
 This includes emerging technology such as e-bikes, autonomous cars, and other new modes of transportation. - 5.
 Assess existing demand and plan for alternative forms of transportation that serve seniors, children, and other populations who cannot drive. - 6.
 Support innovations in transportation such as ride sharing (Uber, Lyft, etc.), park-and-ride lots, Compressed Natural Gas (CNG) fuel stations, and electric vehicle (EV) charging stations. - 7.
 Promote multimodal streets that safely accommodate buses, bicycles, parking, pedestrians, transit, and vehicles. - 8.
-Incorporate streetscaping, traffic calming, and safety features such as green infrastructure, ADA-accessibility, landscaping, signage, and lane reconfigurations where appropriate. - Explore alternative funding sources (gas tax, registration fees, etc.) and road surface materials (concrete, gravel, pavers, etc.) to ensure the long-term sustainability of maintaining, repairing, and funding the Region's roads. - 10.
+Incorporate streetscaping, traffic calming, and safety features such as green infrastructure, ADA-accessibility, landscaping, signage, and lane reconfigurations where appropriate.

+- 9. Explore alternative funding sources (gas tax, registration fees, etc.) and road surface materials (concrete, gravel, pavers, etc.) to ensure the long-term sustainability of maintaining, repairing, and funding the Region's roads. - 10.
 Support the use and expansion of CWA and RHI airports for passengers and freight by encouraging additional connections and destinations. - 11.
 Support the expansion of rail for freight in the Region while assessing the feasibility of passenger rail use. - 12.
 Locate industrial parks near airports and rail lines and identify locations for multimodal, intermodal, and/or transloading facilities.